bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 For successful `PUT` operations, we use HTTP Status Code 200 (OK).

-Finally, let’s write an endpoint to handle `DELETE` requests.
+Finally, let's write an endpoint to handle `DELETE` requests.

     // this request handler executes when making a DELETE request to /hobbits server.delete('/hobbits', (req, res) => {
       res.status(204);
     });

 We are returning HTTP Status Code 204 (No Content).
 Suppose you are returning any data to the client, perhaps the removed resource, on successful deletes.
-In that case, you’d change that to be 200 instead.
+In that case, you'd change that to be 200 instead.

-You may have noticed that we are not reading any data from the request, as that is something we’ll learn later in the module.
+You may have noticed that we are not reading any data from the request, as that is something we'll learn later in the module.
 We are about to learn how to use a tool called `Postman` to test our `POST`, `PUT`, and `DELETE` endpoints.

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*nGyJHK1Q_sSB6fjbBbF3xA.png" class="graf-image" /></figure>

 ### Reading and Using Route Parameters

-Let’s revisit our `DELETE` endpoint.
+Let's revisit our `DELETE` endpoint.

     server.delete('/hobbits', (req, res) => {
       res.status(204);
     });

 How does the client let the API know which hobbit should be deleted or updated?
-One way, the one we’ll use, is through `route parameters`.
+One way, the one we'll use, is through `route parameters`.
 Let's add support for route parameters to our `DELETE` endpoint.

 We define route parameters by adding it to the URL with a colon (`:`) in front of it.
 Express adds it to the `.params` property part of the request object.
 Let's see it in action: